jackbrumley/whisper-dictation/README.md

 - Make sure your API key is valid and has sufficient credit.
 - This application works best in environments with a stable microphone setup.
+- Often best used for inputting prompts via voice into ChatGPT for quick iteration and refinement.

 ## Credits